voilajsx/voila/docs/planning/welcome/welcome-technical-specification-v1.md

 | **Logging** | VoilaJSX AppKit | Structured application logging |
 | **Security** | VoilaJSX AppKit | Input validation and sanitization |

-No additional technologies required - using standard Voila Framework stack
+All required technologies are included in the base stack.
+No additional dependencies needed.

 ***